projectara/greybus-spec/source/hardware_model.rst

   ORDER.

 No actions have been taken to boot the module, communicate with it via
-|unipro|, etc. That is, ATTACHED is otherwise identical to the
+|unipro|, etc. That is, in the ATTACHED Lifecycle State, the Interface
-:ref:`initial state <hardware-model-initial-states>` of each Interface State.
+State is otherwise identical to its :ref:`initial state
+<hardware-model-initial-states>`.

-ATTACHED is the following group of Interface States:
+In the ATTACHED Lifecycle State, the following Interface States are allowed as described in later sections:

 .. include:: lifecycle-states/attached.txt